-A careful analysis of the Knowledge Graph helps in detecting errors in your questions and the path associated with the same that hamper the user experience.
+A careful analysis of the Knowledge Graph helps in detecting errors in your questions and the path associated with them that hamper the user experience.

-Knowledge Graph Diagnosis tool helps you to identify any inefficiencies in your knowledge graphs and suggest possible corrective actions.
-Note that these are just guidelines and you need to further analyze the recommendations before going ahead with any changes.
+The Knowledge Graph (KG) Diagnosis tool helps you identify any inefficiencies in your KGs and suggests possible corrective actions.
+These are just guidelines and you need to further analyze the recommendations before going ahead with any changes.

-The Knowledge Graph provides an option to initiate an inspection of the graph:
+The KG provides an option to initiate an inspection, as follows:

-- This option is available only for the in-development version of the Knowledge Graph where there are one or more FAQs added to the graph.
+- This option is available only for the in-development version of the KG where there are one or more FAQs added.

-- The analysis considers the thresholds and other configurations of the Knowledge Graph.
+- The analysis considers the thresholds and other configurations of the KG.

-- You can invoke the diagnosis, by clicking Inspect on the Knowledge Graph screen.
+- You can invoke the diagnosis, by clicking Inspect on the KG screen.

 - You have an option to Re-run the analysis or Export the report.
 The export option downloads the report in JSON format.

-- The inspect report shows an overview of the number of issues found under various categories (see below for details)
+- The inspect report shows an overview of the number of issues found under various categories (See Report Fields for details)